 Bleeding hearts are a bit fussy about their soil and like a pH level between 6.0 and 7.0.
 Alkaline soil will cause the plant's leaves to turn yellow.
 It's a good idea to use a test kit to determine your soil's pH level before planting.

 Wet feet are also a problem for bleeding hearts.
 Water the area where you plan to plant until puddles form.
-If the puddles are still there five hours later, you need to amend your soil or pick another planting spot.
+If the puddles are still there several hours later, you need to amend your soil or pick another planting spot.
 Wet, soggy soils are deadly for bleeding hearts, especially during the winter months.
 Ideally, your bleeding hearts want continually moist soil (but not too wet) that gets about 1 inch of water per week.

 Place your bleeding hearts where they will receive part shade.
 They'll work with a bit of sun but prefer very little.
 Bleeding hearts enjoy dappled shade but avoid the deep shade of evergreen trees or extremely dense groves.